-A regular question we get from Australians thinking about a trip to Europe is “When is the best time to go skiing in France?”
+A regular question we get from people thinking about a ski trip to Europe is “When is the best time to go skiing in France?”

 Our years of experience at Top Snow Travel have taught us when to get the best value from your trip and which dates to avoid.